FAST FRIDAY PRACTICE COMPLETE FOR ED CARPENTER RACING; INDY 500 QUALIFICATIONS BEGIN TOMORROW

 Two Day Qualifying Format Begins at 11 A.M.
 ET Saturday

-– The order for tomorrow’s qualifications was chosen tonight, May 18, in a blind draw.
-The No. 13 GoDaddy Chevrolet of Patrick drew the 23rd position, the No. 21 Preferred Freezer Services Chevrolet of Pigot drew 10th and Carpenter will be the last car to make an attempt in the No. 20 after drawing the 70th position.
+– The qualification order for tomorrow’s qualifications were chosen tonight, May 19th, in a blind draw.
+The No. 20 Fuzzy’s Ultra Premium Vodka Chevrolet of Carpenter drew the 60th position and the No. 21 Preferred Freezer Services Chevrolet of Hildebrand drew 65th.

-– At the conclusion of tomorrow’s qualifications, the starting drivers for the 102nd Running of the Indianapolis 500 will be decided.
+– At the conclusion of tomorrow’s qualifications, the starting field for the 101st Running of the Indianapolis 500 will be set.
 The fastest nine drivers will be locked into the field and advance to Sunday’s Fast Nine Shootout.
-Positions 10-33 are also locked into the field and advance to Group 1 qualifying to determine the starting order for next weekend’s 500-mile race.
+Positions 10-33 are locked into the field and advance to Group 1 qualifying to determine the starting order for next weekend’s 500-mile race.